SUPREME LP RECORDINGS

 How good is the Classic reissue?
 Should you still pay the "premium" for an original pressing?
 What about the many competitive recordings to the Reiner/RCA?
 Let's take this step by step.

-THE CLASSIC REISSUE
+THE CLASSIC RECORDS REISSUE

 This reissue by Classic is mostly magnificent, but the sound is, once again, variable, based on which Side is being played.
 The sonics on Side One have the typical RCA strengths of a huge and focused soundstage.
 The dynamic qualities are also exceptional.
 However, the sound is "lean" in body and "dry" in harmonic content, compared to both the original and to what's on Side Two.
 The sound "fills in" a little by the second movement, but doesn't feel totally natural until you get to the 4th movement, where it all, finally, comes together.